Asymptotic Theory for Regularized Estimation in Functional Time Series Models: Simulation Studies

 Figure \ref{fig: ARH_4_rho_plot} presents the surfaces formed by the kernels of both the true and estimated autoregressive operators.
 Despite some deviation at the boundaries, the overall trend of the estimated surfaces closely aligns with their true counterparts.
 Figure \ref{fig: ARH_4_pred} displays the prediction results for the unobserved samples, demonstrating strong predictive performance.
 Notably, the underlying curves, excluding white noises, fall within the constructed confidence intervals, further supporting the validity of the proposed estimation and inference methods.

-\textbf{Example 2}: Consider the case where $d=2, p=2$ with the autoregressive operators $\rho^{11}, \rho^{12}, \rho^{21}, \rho^{22}$ and the innovation covariance operators $\C_{\boldsymbol{\varepsilon}_{11}}, \C_{\boldsymbol{\varepsilon}_{12}}$ defined as integral operators with the respective kernels
+\textbf{Example 2.} Consider the case where $d=2, p=2$ with the autoregressive operators $\rho^{11}, \rho^{12}, \rho^{21}, \rho^{22}$ and the innovation covariance operators $\C_{\boldsymbol{\varepsilon}_{11}}, \C_{\boldsymbol{\varepsilon}_{12}}$ defined as integral operators with the respective kernels

-for $s_1,s_2\in[0,1]$.
-Note that $C(s_1,s_2) = \min(s_1,s_2) - s_1s_2$ is the covariance kernel of the Brownian bridge on $[0,1]$, which admits the decomposition (\citealp{deheuvels2003karhunen})
+for $u,v\in[0,1]$.
+Note that $C(u,v) = \min(u,v) - uv$ is the covariance kernel of the Brownian bridge on $[0,1]$, which admits the decomposition (\citealp{deheuvels2003karhunen})

-For $n=100,200,500,1000$, we employ the analogous process as Example 1 and obtain the following results.
-Unlike Example 1, Example 2 generates two curve sequences exhibiting a dependent structure.
+For $n=100,200,500,1000$, we employ the analogous process as Example 1 and obtain the following results: consistency results are tabulated in Table \ref{tab: ARH^2}, while other figures are presented in Appendix D. Unlike Example 1, Example 2 generates two curve sequences exhibiting a dependent structure.
 Similar to the analysis in Example 1, the results of Example 2 further confirm that our estimation method and theoretical findings remain valid for multivariate functional time series.